yuri-dzt/yuri-dzt/README.md

 ###

 <p align="left">
-✨ Passionate about building practical and elegant web solutions.<br>
+✨ Frontend developer with a strong focus on building practical and elegant web interfaces.<br>
-📚 Currently diving deeper into <strong>Next.js</strong> and <strong>clean architecture with Node.js</strong>.<br>
+📚 Currently deepening my knowledge in <strong>backend development</strong> with <strong>Node.js</strong> and <strong>clean architecture</strong>.<br>
-🎯 My goal is to create efficient systems that simplify people's work.<br>
+🎯 My goal is to master the full development flow — from UI to scalable APIs.<br>
 🎷 Fun fact: when I'm not coding, I'm probably playing the saxophone 🎶
 </p>